QuentinRa/blog.quentinra.dev/info/sql/index.md

 SELECT SUM(ALL age) FROM customer; -- same as SUM(age)
 ```

-The clause **HAVING** is only working on groups <small>(ex: group by name, and check the average age per records having this name)</small>.
-You may create groups of one elements by making groups on the primary key as the primary key is unique.
+The clause **HAVING** is only working on groups <small>(ex: group by name, and check the average age per record having this name)</small>.
+You may create groups of one element by making groups on the primary key as the primary key is unique.

 ```sql
 -- this request is returning the sum of age PER GENDER